What is Gcapi.dll, Its Role in AnyDesk & How to Delete it

 Is gcapi.dll a malware?

-Most DLL files, including gcapi.dll, are legitimate and safe components of your system.
-However, malware can sometimes disguise itself as a DLL file.
-So, if you find the DLL file in an unusual location (outside the system folders or the folders of a known software), or if your antivirus software flags it, you might be dealing with malware.
+Most DLL files, including gcapi.dll, are safe parts of your system.
+But sometimes, bad guys disguise malware as DLL files.
+If you find the DLL in a weird place or if your antivirus software is worried about it, it might be bad news.

 Full Scan for Virus or Malware Windows 11